bhisaac/5eFP/5eFP-SRD.md

 You gain the following features when HQ's docks are discovered.

-Once during the downtime phase, you and up to 4 other PCs may complete one round of downtime onboard a ship in HQ's docks without spending any coin.
+Once during the downtime phase, you and up to 4 other PCs may complete one downtime round onboard a ship in HQ's docks without spending ⛁.
 Before the end of your downtime round, move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks.
 Ships return to HQ's dock at the end of the downtime round.

 After deploying onto the world map, you may choose to deploy onboard your ship if the group token is on the same terrain as HQ's docks.
 Remove the group token from the world map and replace it with your ship token.
 Your ship token functions the same as a group token.
 While you are the group token controller onboard your ship, the ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.